annemarie35/js-training/typescript-training-from-free-code-camp/index.md

 See exercices example on getPizzaDetails
 Ts can narrow down the type

-> Be explicit as you can !
+> Be explicit as you can!

 ### Function return types
 `:` colon
-Helps refactoring
+Helps to refactor
 Ts can infer returning type but define type protects from changing what function returns, exemple, returning `user.name` in the fetchUserDetails function

 explicit that the function returns anything, so add `void`

 ### Any type
-It turns off typescript for the value, cause it can be anything.
-First added to facilitate the transitioning from js code to ts code and you don't have time.
+It turns off TypeScript for the value, because it can be anything.
+First added to facilitate the transitioning from js code to ts code, and you don't have time.

 ```typescript
 let value: any = 1